Introduction to bioinformatics - Turbo version - Course program 2012

 If necessary, a username/password will be mailed to you, or provided at the course.

-Each group has to keep a "log book" with answers to the questions asked in the exercises.
+Working in groups is allowed.
+Each group has to keep a text document with answers to the questions asked in the exercises.
 After completing an exercise, upload it via Campusnet under the given day.
-All exercises have to be handed in on the same day.
+Remember to state the members of the group so everyone can get credited; one submission per group is enough.
+All exercises have to be handed in on the day when it was assigned.
+Late exercises will receive half credit.

-The log book should be kept as minimalistic as possible - the important thing here is to focus on giving a nice and simple overview of your answers and not to spend a lot of time on fancy formatting.
+The submitted document should be kept as minimalistic as possible - the important thing here is to focus on giving a nice and simple overview of your answers and not to spend a lot of time on fancy formatting.
 For example:

 Answers to the Multiple Alignment exercise ------------------------------------------ Report by: Rasmus Wernersson (v18103) Question 1 ---------- Fasta format file: >goat_alpha_globin_II ATGGTGCTGTCTGCCGCCGACAAGTCCAATGTCAAGGCCGCCTGGGGCAAGGTTGGCAGCAACGCTGGAG CTTATGGCGCAGAGGCTCTGGAGAGGATGTTCCTGAGCTTCCCCACCACCAAGACCTACTTCCCCCACTT CGACCTGAGCCACGGCTCGGCCCAGGTCAAGGGCCACGGCGAGAAGGTGGCCGCCGCGCTGACCAAAGCG GTGGGCCACCTGGACGACCTGCCCGGTACTCTGTCTGATCTGAGTGACCTGCACGCCCACAAGCTGCGTG TGGACCCGGTCAACTTTAAGCTTCTGAGCCACTCCCTGCTGGTGACCCTGGCCTGCCACCACCCCAGTGA TTTCACCCCCGCGGTCCACGCCTCCCTGGACAAGTTCTTGGCCAACGTGAGCACCGTGCTGACCTCCAAA TACCGTTAA >xxx_yyy_qqq ATAGATAGT ....
 Question 2 ---------- 2a): xxxx yyyy zzzz 2b): ddd jjj uuu